oddacious/oddacious.github.io/_posts/2019-02-09-proper_scoring_rules.md

 ## Background

-I’ve been thinking a lot lately about how to evaluate probabilistic forecasts.
+I've been thinking a lot lately about how to evaluate probabilistic forecasts.
 The specific context is that I generate playoff probabilities for each NBA team at the onset of each NBA season (see forecasts for the [current season][nba2019] and [last year][nba2018]).
 Other people do this too.
 Ex post, how do we decide if my forecasts are better or worse than theirs?

-If my forecasts had higher playoff probabilities for every team that ended up making the playoffs, and lower probabilities for every team that missed them, then this isn’t a challenge, since almost any reasonable way we approach the problem will lead us to conclude that my forecast was better.
+If my forecasts had higher playoff probabilities for every team that ended up making the playoffs, and lower probabilities for every team that missed them, then this isn't a challenge, since almost any reasonable way we approach the problem will lead us to conclude that my forecast was better.
 But reality is rarely that simple.
 Compared to smart forecasters, some of my probabilities will be directionally better, and some worse.
 How do we weigh these?
 The most common choice is mean squared error (MSE, or *Brier* scores, after [\[Brier 1950\]][brier]), but this is only one of many potential options, and may be more arbitrary than you expect.

 The term for this field of study is [*scoring rules*][scoringrules], and it has a rich literature.
-I don’t have anything to add at the moment that extends the literature, but it might be helpful for me to run through some basics and explain my thinking.
+I don't have anything to add at the moment that extends the literature, but it might be helpful for me to run through some basics and explain my thinking.
-I’ll restrict to the binary case because it fits my use case and it makes the explanation simpler.
+I'll restrict to the binary case because it fits my use case and it makes the explanation simpler.

 ## One agreed upon principle: that we should only use proper scoring rules